dixitaayush8/Top10Songs/README.md

-An Android app that lists the Top 10 Songs on iTunes
+An Android app that lists the Top 10 songs along with their artists and release dates from iTunes.